blainegarrett/node-next-gae-demo/README.md

 # node-next-gae-demo
 A working example of running next.js on Google AppEngine's Node Standard Environment Early Access Program.

+**Update**: This has been updated 2018-12-29 to work with:
+ * nodejs10 runtime on Appengine
+ * Next.js 7.0.2

 **View live demo at [http://node-next-gae-demo.blaine-garrett.appspot.com/](http://node-next-gae-demo.blaine-garrett.appspot.com/)**

 * Be sure to also check out this demo [with material-ui support](https://github.com/blainegarrett/material-node-next-gae-demo).